Psychoeducational Testing

 - A college student needs current documentation to register with disability services

-- You're seeking documentation to request accommodations on standardized tests (each board sets its own criteria)
+- You are seeking documentation to request accommodations on standardized tests (each board sets its own criteria)

 - A prior evaluation is out of date and a school or college is asking for updated testing